Engineering dynamically decoupled quantum simulations with trapped ions: Two-ion tests of pulse sequence parameters

 \subsection{Drive rate}

 The drive rate, or the value of $1/t_1$, is set by two considerations.
 The drive rate determines the bandwidth of noise that is suppressed, and must be chosen to be fast enough for the observed noise.
 The drive also sets the minimum time step, so it should be chosen so that the dynamics of interest are resolved.
-On the other hand, too fast a drive accumulates any drive-induced errors unnecessarily.
+On the other hand, increasing the drive rate does not lead indefinitely to better performance because it slows down the experimental timescale, increasing sensitivity to any slow drifts that are not decoupled.

-Varying our experimental drive rate over the range of 40-200 $\mu$s (Fig.~\ref{fig:Fig3}), we observe nearly no decrease in $f\tau$ with increasing $t_1$, indicating that the noise we are cancelling out is mostly slower than the kHz scale.
-At sufficiently fast rates of driving, we see a decrease in $f\tau$ because the fast drive leads to a reduction in the average Hamiltonian parameter $\overline{J_0}$ (see Eq.~\ref{eq:AvgJ0}), and thus in the two-ion oscillation frequency $f$, without a corresponding improvement in $\tau$.
+Varying our experimental drive rate over the range of 40-200 $\mu$s (Fig.~\ref{fig:Fig3}), we observe nearly no decrease in $\overline{J_0}\tau$ with increasing $t_1$, indicating that the noise we are cancelling out is mostly slower than the kHz scale.
+At sufficiently fast rates of driving, we see a decrease in $\overline{J_0}\tau$ because the fast drive leads to a reduction in the average Hamiltonian parameter $\overline{J_0}$ (see Eq.~\ref{eq:AvgJ0}) without a corresponding improvement in $\tau$.